geopm/geopm/service/docs/source/docu.rst

 Signals/Controls (low level)
 ----------------------------
-Use the following code as an example:
+Use the following code as an illustration:

 .. code-block:: rst

    ``PROFILE::TIME_HINT_UNKNOWN``
-       The total amount of time that a CPU was measured to be running with this hint value on the Linux logical CPU specified.
+       The aggregate time that a CPU was monitored while working with this specific hint value on the designated Linux logical CPU.

        * **Aggregation**: average
        * **Domain**: cpu
        * **Format**: double
        * **Unit**: seconds

-That block will render as follows:
+This will appear as:

 ``PROFILE::TIME_HINT_UNKNOWN``
-    The total amount of time that a CPU was measured to be running with this hint value on the Linux logical CPU specified.
+    The aggregate time that a CPU was monitored while working with this specific hint value on the designated Linux logical CPU.

     * **Aggregation**: average
     * **Domain**: cpu